 Guadiana Valley Natural Park

-from Faro depot
+from Faro pick-up center

 Church of Nossa Senhora da Anunciação, Mértola